rmahathi/nasscom-soc-design-and-planning/README.md

 <details>
 <summary>

-## DAY 2 LAB - To run Design Floorplan - picorv32a using OpenLANE flow
+## DAY 2 LAB -  Design Floorplan- picorv32a

 </summary>

 <p align='justify'>
 Before initiating the floorplan stage, designers must verify and adjust crucial switches that control the floorplan's characteristics.
 These configuration parameters, including utilization factor and aspect ratio, must align with the project's specific requirements to ensure optimal floorplan execution.
 A proper review of these switches helps prevent potential issues and ensures the floorplan process proceeds as intended.